-However, if larger (synoptic) scales are considered, comparison with MLS is more relevant To further evaluate the large-scale impact of the observed local hydration events, the different model results have been compared to MLS satellite observations.
-MLS has a much coarser vertical sampling resolution compared to CALIPSO, which can even resolve ice clouds extending over only a few tens of meters.
-While the agreement between all our models and the mean MLS observations is sufficiently good for the type A data, for the air massesof type B, all modeling approaches including only forward trajectories models exhibit good agreement with MLS observations for type A air masses, they consistently overestimate MLS by 3-4 ppm on average for type B air masses on average when considering only forward trajectories (see Figure 5c).
-As all observations of type B occurred about 2-4 weeks after the absolute LDPs were passed (derived from the full backward and forward trajectories), the in situ observed moist plumes are much wetter than the respective mixing ratios derived from the LDPs along only forward trajectories.
-The dehydration events experienced 4c2), Despite the significant dehydration events along the forward trajectories, although significant, are not able to freeze out the excess water vapor that is also not observed observed in situ persists and is not captured by MLS.
-This wet bias relative to the MLS observations cannot be removed even if MLS cannot be eliminated even by applying CLaMS-Ice-INis applied, artificially enhancing dehydration to the, which artificially enhances dehydration to its highest realistic limits.
-Only including dehydration when assuming dehydration at the LDPs along backward trajectories results in good agreement, typically occurring 2-3 weeks prior to the observations, do the results of FDM-full align well with MLS water vapor measurements.
-In summary, Therefore, the small-scale moist plumes observed above the CPT are not necessarily representative of the large-scale distribution of SWV, in particular in the Asian monsoon region where the anticyclonic flow in the UTLS is regionally confined and close to low temperatures.
-In particular, moist plumes observed above the CPT, which likely result likely originating from convective overshoots, are not representative of do not accurately represent the large-scale budget of SWV water vapor.
+To further evaluate the large-scale impact of the observed local hydration events, the different model results have been compared to MLS satellite observations.
+MLS has a much coarser vertical sampling resolution compared to CALIPSO, which can even resolve ice clouds extending over a few tens of meters.
+While the models exhibit good agreement with MLS observations for type A air masses, they consistently overestimate MLS by 3-4 ppm for type B air masses on average when considering only forward trajectories (see Figure 4c2).
+Despite the significant dehydration events along the forward trajectories, the excess water vapor observed in situ persists and is not captured by MLS.
+This wet bias relative to MLS cannot be eliminated even by applying CLaMS-Ice-IN, which artificially enhances dehydration to its highest realistic limits.
+Only when assuming

+130 dehydration at the LDPs along backward trajectories, typically occurring 2-3 weeks prior to the observations, do the results of FDM-full align well with MLS water vapor measurements.
+Therefore, the small-scale moist plumes observed above the CPT, likely originating from convective overshoots, do not accurately represent the large-scale budget of water vapor.
 This important result requires some critical remarks.
-Firstly, the potential warm temperature bias in the ERA5 data, estimated to be approximately 1 K based on the differences to the observed temperatures along the flight track (Figure A1b), may account for a maximum of 0.5 ppm of the diagnosed difference (Fueglistaler et al., 2014).
+Firstly, the potential warm temperature bias in the ERA5 data, estimated to be approximately 1 K based on the differences to the observed temperatures along the flight track (Figure A1b), may account

+- 135 for a maximum of 0.5 ppm of the diagnosed difference (Fueglistaler et al., 2014).
 Additionally, other factors such as the quality of the trajectories, the matching criteria used to identify MLS observations, or the precise definition of the bounding rectangle (Figure 4a) are negligible (see Appendix B).
-Secondly, it is important to note that our study is only a case study showing that such events are possible.
-Second single case study demonstrating the possibility of the proposed mechanism.
-Thirdly, there are other regions in the world, like e.g. such as the American monsoon, where ice transport into the stratosphere is could be more likely (Jensen et al., 2020; Park et al., 2021), and, consequently, such small-scale features may have a stronger influence on the large-scale water vapor distribution.
+Secondly, it is important to note that our study is a single case study demonstrating the possibility of the proposed mechanism.
+Thirdly, there are other regions in the world, such as the American monsoon, where ice transport into the stratosphere could be more likely (Jensen et al., 2020; Park et al., 2021), and, consequently, such small- - 140 scale features may have a stronger influence on the large-scale water vapor distribution.
 Here, additional case studies following our ideas could help.